What information can I see?

 We don’t recommend that anyone shares or accepts screen shots of digital driver licences.

-What if there is no internet connection available?
+What if there is no internet connection available or the phone isn't working?

-You can ask to check the customer’s physical licence card instead.
+You can ask to check the customer’s plastic licence card instead, or use another form of ID.

 What do I need to know when collecting customer data?